jrl-umi3218/mc_rtc/README.md

 Inside mc_rtc
 --

-1. Choose a controller class to inherit from, there is 4 possible choices here. (*NB* It is fairly likely that option 1, 2 and 3 will be merged in the future)
-  1. `MCVirtualController`: this is the most basic class and as such many functions have to be re-implemented
-  2. `MCController`: implements a single robot controller and defines common constraints for it plus a posture task (none of which are put into the solver initially, this is up to the user)
-  3. `MCMRQPController`: implements a multi-robot controller.
-The controller considers that the first robot is the "main" robot (typically, `MCDrivingController` is such a controller where the main robot is HRP-2 and the second robot is the car which has only one dof) and defines a set of constraints for this robot.
-  4. Derive from any other controller
+1. Inherit from `mc_control::MCController`.
+Note that this controller already defines:
 2. Add the tasks/constraints you need, implement the functions you require, implement the services you provide
-3. Include your controller header in `mc_control/mc_global_controller.h` and add `std::shared_ptr` instance of your controller to the members of `MCGlobalController`
+3. In your header file, invoke the `CONTROLLER_CONSTRUCTOR` or `SIMPLE_CONTROLLER_CONSTRUCTOR`.
+The first will construct your controller using the timestep `dt`, a pointer to the main robot module and the `Json::Value` obtained from the parsing of the `MCGlobalController` instance.
+The second macro will not pass you the `Json::Value`
-4. Handle the creation of the controller in `MCGlobalController` constructor
+4. Add the entry `add_controller(MyController ${SOURCE_FILES})` in `src/CMakeLists.txt`
-5. (Optionnal) Implement controller switch from a service call (*NB* very optionnal as this is likely to become obsolete and is really cumbersome to do atm)
+5. Your controller can be enable by adding `MyController` to the `Enabled`/`Default` entry of `mc_rtc.conf`

 ### Functions to implement

-A quick description of the `virtual` functions in `MCVirtualController` and what they are supposed to do.
+A quick description of the `virtual` functions in `MCController` and what they are supposed to do.

 #### `virtual void reset(const ControllerResetData & reset_data)`